Cudlin/Tesla/README.md

 *• Compatibility: Designed to work seamlessly with a wide range of PC configurations, ensuring that everyone can benefit from Tesla Optimize's performance-enhancing capabilities.*

 # Getting Started

+*To get started with Tesla Optimize, follow these steps:*